 Patients often forget to address their moods when they are trying to manage their pain.
 It is important to discuss your mood such as depression and anxiety with your doctor during your physician visits.

 A valuable tool for chronic pain patients with or without depression includes developing a relationship with a psychologist and/or psychiatrist.
-These professionals can offer valuable insights and coping tools that should be part of the overall management of your chronic condition.
+They can offer valuable insight and coping tools that should be part of the overall management of your chronic condition.

 Please seek immediate medical care if you ever experience any suicidal or homicidal ideations.